 UPRM is a member of the Puerto Rico Inter-University Athletic League (LAIPR) and fully participates in a variety of intercollegiate sports.
-It is also a corresponding member of the National Collegiate Athletic Association (NCAA).
+It is also a corresponding member of the Collegiate Athletic Association National (NCAA).
 The Inter-University Program offers 15 men's and 13 women's sports for students who demonstrate superior athletic abilities.
-Men's sports include baseball, basketball, crosscountry, judo, soccer, softball, swimming, table tennis, tennis, track and field, decathlon, vollevball. weight lifting, wrestling, and cheerleading.
-Women's sports include weight lifting, basketball, cross-country, judo, softball, swimming, table tennis, tennis, track and field, heptathlon. vollevball and cheerleading.
+Men's sports include baseball, basketball, crosscountry, judo, soccer, softball, swimming, table tennis, tennis, track and field, decathlon, volleyball, weight lifting, wrestling, and cheerleading.
+Women's sports include weight lifting, basketball, cross-country, judo, softball, swimming, table tennis, tennis, track and field, heptathlon, volleyball and cheerleading.
 Exhibition activities also include Tae Kwon Do, Chess, bowling and women's soccer.

 The Intramural Program provides activities and competitions that take place mostly on campus grounds.
-Students, faculty, and staff participate in a wide variety of activities including 3 on 3 basketball, judo, soccer, indoor soccer, softball, swimming, tennis, table tennis, tennis, 4 on 4 volleyball, water polo, weight lifting, wrestling billiard and domino.
-Student teams in the Intramural Program may participate in the Extramural Program and compete with other universities and non-university groups.
+Students, faculty, and staff participate in a wide variety of activities including 3 on 3 basketball, judo, soccer, indoor soccer, softball, swimming, tennis, table tennis, tennis, 4 on 4 volleyball, weight lifting, wrestling, 5 on 5 basketball, bowling, chess, and employee's Softball Tournament.
+Student teams in the Intramural Program may participate in the

+Extramural Program and compete with other universities and non-university groups.

 The Department of Athletic Activities allows the use of campus athletic facilities and equipment in support of recreational non-traditional unorganized sports.
 Equipment and facilities are available to students and to university sponsored teams in their free time.